gmhafiz/go8/README.md

     task -l   # or
     task list

 ## Migration

 Migration is a good step towards having a versioned database and makes publishing to a production server a safe process.

 ### Create Migration

 Using `Task`, creating a migration file is done by the following command.
 Name the file after `NAME=`.

     task migrate-create NAME=create_a_tablename

+Write your schema in pure sql in the 'up' version and any reversal in the 'down' version of the files.

 ### Migrate up

 After you are satisfied with your `.sql` files, run the following command to migrate your database.

     task migrate

+To migrate one step

+    task migrate-step n=1

+### Rollback

+To roll back migration

+    task rollback n=1

 Further `golang-migrate` commands are available in its [documentation (postgres)](https://github.com/golang-migrate/migrate/blob/master/database/postgres/TUTORIAL.md)